Travel Advice United Kingdom 2020 – as at 13th August 2020

 Is it safe to travel to the United Kingdom in 2020?

 On 4 July 2020 (updated 6 August), the UK government announced changes to travel advice, with exemptions for travelling to certain countries and territories that no longer pose a high risk for British travellers which can be viewed here.
 The UK government continues to advise against cruise ship travel and non-essential travel to countries that have not been exempted.

 On 17 March 2020, the UK’s Foreign and Commonwealth Agency advised against all unnecessary travel and advised all UK citizens abroad to return to the UK.

 From 8th June, new rules for entering or returning to the UK will commence.
 Visitors will need to provide journey and contact details before travelling to the UK and will need to self-isolate in one place for the first 14 days when they arrive in the UK.

 All direct flights to the UK from the USA have been stopped but flights stopping in Canada are possible in addition to direct return flights from the UK.

 Although air travel restrictions to European Union countries have been recommended by the European Union, the UK is exempt.
 Should you intend on travelling to the UK, please consider the restrictions placed by your home country for returning travellers and that in the UK, most airports are operating scaled down services.

 Recent figures show that London Heathrow is currently operating at 25 percent of its normal capacity with a focus on repatriating British nationals and the transportation of air cargo.

-This page will have updates for the latest travel advice for The United Kingdom.
+This page will be updated for the latest travel advice for The United Kingdom.